life-itself/community/content/programs/culture-peace.md

 - 6:30-7:30 pm: table dinner and dishes
 - 8pm: optional evening activity

-Besides the daily structure, there will be a weekly sharing/regulatory circle.
+Besides the daily structure, there will be a weekly sharing/regulatory circle and a weekly roles meeting at friday lunch).
 Participants are invited to offer their own practices to other residents during the night sessions.

+Regarding food, we use a system inspired by zen temples where everyone takes turns being daily head chef supported by the food guardian ( tenzo) to create a sustainable collective system.

 Weekends don't have any frame.
 During that time spontaneous cooking and eating organisation happens.
 This is a time that gives opportunity to discover surroundings such as Plum Village or prehistorical caves.

-The monthly cost ranges between 450 to 950 euros for lodging, depending on the room, plus approx. 300 euros for food and amenities.
+The monthly cost ranges between €400 to 950  ( monthly) for lodging, depending on the room, plus approx. € 300 for food and amenities ( €10 peer day) .
 All communal food is organic and plant-based.

 Ideal candidates are those who resonate with these principles and practices, have a project to work on and are ready to explore being community.